The Exchange TRX: How to get there, parking rates and public transport alternatives

 Parking rates at The Exchange TRX

-Once there, parking is as plentiful as Aladdin’s cave, with rates at RM5 for the first hour and RM4 for each following hour on weekdays, and a maximum daily cap of RM30.
-On weekends, the rate drops to RM3 for the first hour and each following hour, also with a maximum daily cap of RM30.
-For the night owls, there’s a special flat rate of RM10 for entry between 5pm and 5am on both weekdays and weekends.
+Once there, parking is as plentiful as Aladdin’s cave, with rates at RM5 (approx. S$1.40) for the first hour and RM4 (approx. S$1.15) for each following hour on weekdays, and a maximum daily cap of RM30 (approx. S$8.60).
+On weekends, the rate drops to RM3 (approx. S$0.86) for the first hour and each following hour, also with a maximum daily cap of RM30.
+For the night owls, there’s a special flat rate of RM10 (approx. S$2.90) for entry between 5pm and 5am on both weekdays and weekends.

 For those seeking a dash of premium, parking is also available at the Concourse Floor, offering direct access to The Exchange TRX.
 This exclusive area can be accessed from Persiaran TRX, just past the Luxury Drop-off.
-The first hour costs RM15, with RM4 for each subsequent hour.
-The maximum daily rate is RM50.
-For the nocturnal visitors, a flat rate of RM25 applies for entry between 5pm and 5am.
+The first hour costs RM15 (approx. S$4.30), with RM4 (approx. S$1.15) for each subsequent hour.
+The maximum daily rate is RM50 (approx. S$14.35).
+For the nocturnal visitors, a flat rate of RM25 (approx. S$7.20) applies for entry between 5pm and 5am.

-Motorcycle knights aren’t forgotten, with parking at RM2 per entry every day, including public holidays.
+Motorcycle knights aren’t forgotten, with parking at RM2 (approx. S$0.60) per entry every day, including public holidays.

 Getting to The Exchange TRX via public transport